Here is a quick guide and the shortlist of the best flexible solar panels for RV use on the market today...

 - 5 Types of Solar Panels

-If you’re thinking about getting solar power for your RV, camper van, or trailer, then consider a flexible solar panel.
-They are a little more forgiving than rigid solar panels, and are very convenient for the RV lifestyle!
+Consider a flexible solar panel if you’re thinking about getting solar power for your RV, camper van, or trailer.
+They are a little more forgiving than rigid solar panels and are very convenient for the RV lifestyle!

-While flexible panels may not be quite as efficient as a traditional solar panel, they still offer high efficiency and excellent power output.
+While flexible panels may not be quite as efficient as traditional solar panels, they still offer high efficiency and excellent power output.

 Flexible Solar Panels vs. Traditional Panels